 STEP 6.
 Rock that show-ring-ready look!

 Take care that these bows are proportional to the child’s shoulder width.
-The smallest riders should not be boasting the same size bows as the rider who is about to go in the senior division.
+The smallest riders should not be boasting the same size bows as the taller riders, even though they're in the same class.
 The bow colors heavily depend on the undertone of the jacket, show shirt and even the horse or pony’s coat colors.

 Check out https://ponytailbows.com/ for lots of cute and colorful options!